huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 As you can notice, everything is optional, meaning that an empty line is legal.

-Here is a sample behavior tree expressed in out text format:
+Here is a sample behavior tree expressed in our text format:
 ````
 #
 # Dog tree